 Mystic Invest fully owns several brands specializing in travel and tourism business (cruises, tours, hotels) and real estate.
 The list of brands (subsidiaries) owned by the parent company Mystic Invest includes DouroAzul (Portugal), Mystic Cruises (USA), Nicko Cruises (Germany), Priority Dolphin (shipbuilding), Mystic Tua (Portugal), Mystic Adventure (tour agency in Barca d'Alva), World of Discoveries (theme park in Porto Portugal), Helitours (Porto and Douro Valley), BlueBus (Porto), hotels and resorts (Hotel do Cais, Monumental Palace Hotel, Douro Marina Hotel, Wine Lodge Hotel), Caminho das Estrelas (suborbital and Zero-G flights), Mystic Real Estate.

-In late-April 2019, Mystic Invest announced plans to establish and launch in 2021 the new brand company "Mystic Cruises USA", The new subsidiary will be led by Alberto Aliberti (CEO and President), headquartered in Florida (port city to be announced) and served by 20-60 employees.
+In late-April 2019, Mystic Invest announced plans to establish and launch in 2021 the new brand company "Mystic Cruises USA", The new subsidiary will be led by Alberto Aliberti (CEO and President), headquartered in Florida (Fort Lauderdale) and served by 20-60 employees.

 In early-June 2019, Certares GBT Holdings Ltd (global company specializing in travel, tourism and hospitality investments, subsidiary of Certares Management LLC) became a shareholder in Mystic Invest Holding.
 The Ferreira family is the majority stake owner of Mystic Invest's cruise companies (DouroAzul, Nicko Cruises, Mystic Cruises) and full owner of holding's non-cruise subsidiaries.